Onto-Med/top-deployment/docs/administration/administration.md

   In the above example, the `BASE_URL` uses port 8080.
   The same variable is also used in `Caddyfile`.
-  This means that Caddy will listening on port 8080 for incoming requests.
+  This means that Caddy will listen on port 8080 for incoming requests.
   Therefore, you need to map the internal port 8080 of the Caddy service to the host's port 8080 in order to expose the TOP Framework components.

   These changes are necessary, because the frontend is a TypeScript application running in the browser.